Zamuhrishka/espCoProcessor/README.md

 Contributions are always welcome.
 Simple instructions to proceed:

 1. Fork Github repository
+2. Respect [C style & coding rules](https://github.com/Zamuhrishka/c-code-style) used by the library
 3. Create a pull request to develop branch with new features or bug fixes

 ## License